inc2734/snow-monkey-event-organiser-support/README.md

-# Snow Monkey Event Organiser Support
+# Snow Monkey Event Organiser Integrator

 With this plugin, Snow Monkey can use Event Organiser plugin.